ABOUT

 Liz Hanley is a Brooklyn based singer and fiddle player across many genres.

-Growing up in Boston into an Irish Hungarian American family, Liz Hanley learned traditional fiddle tunes from her father/fiddle player Andy Hanley, songs and stories from her grandparents Martin Hanley, Rita McNamara and Ray Nagy and family friends Brian and Lindsay O’Donovan.
-She attended the New England Conservatory Preparatory school where she studied under Blanka Bednarz and then Eric Rosenblith.
-She has toured globally with Mick Moloney and the Green Fields of America, as well as prog folk rock ensemble Frogbelly and Symphony and chamber rock band Emanuel and the Fear.
+Growing up in Boston, Hanley learned traditional fiddle tunes from family and friends.
+She attended the New England Conservatory Preparatory school where she studied with Blanka Bednarz and Eric Rosenblith.
+Hanley graduated from NYU with a BM in violin performance.
+There she studied with NYC Ballet concertmaster Arturo Delmoni and folk musician/ethnomusicologist Dr. Mick Moloney.
+She has toured globally with Mick Moloney and the Green Fields of America, as well as prog folk rock ensemble Frogbelly and Symphony chamber rock band Emanuel and the Fear and folk duo The Murphy Beds.

 Hanley spent many years living between Brooklyn, NY and Sheffield, England, immersed in the both city’s rich folk music scenes and collecting songs and tunes.
 Today she can be found mostly playing around NYC in the Irish traditional seisiún scene.